JingboLi99/CS_341_MPs/luscious_locks/HW0.md

 5. Are tabs or spaces used to indent the commands after the rule in a Makefile?

+tabs
-6. What does `git commit` do?
+7. What does `git commit` do?
 What's a `sha` in the context of git?

+git commit saves the work commited so far and added with git add on the local repo.
+SHA is a hashing algorithm used for the commit to make changes to the local repository to result the changes.

-7. What does `git log` show you?
+9. What does `git log` show you?

+It shows a list of commits made in a repo.

-8. What does `git status` tell you and how would the contents of `.gitignore` change its output?
+11. What does `git status` tell you and how would the contents of `.gitignore` change its output?

+It tells you which files have been staged with git add, ready to be committed, which files are untracked.
+The untracked files are under the .gitignore folder.

-9. What does `git push` do?
+13. What does `git push` do?
 Why is it not just sufficient to commit with `git commit -m 'fixed all bugs' `?

+Git push uploads the current version of the file from your local repository to a remote repository.
+The comments are too general and not very helpful to others working on the same repo.

-10. What does a non-fast-forward error `git push` reject mean?
+15. What does a non-fast-forward error `git push` reject mean?
 What is the most common way of dealing with this?
+You need to fetch and merge the remote branch again as there are issues with overlapping commits.

 ## Optional (Just for fun)
 - Convert your a song lyrics into System Programming and C code and share on Ed.